MarisaNicoleSloan/career-portfolio/README.md

 - Drove a 10% YoY increase in organic traffic for a global enterprise by optimizing 5K+ pages in a headless CMS through on-page and technical improvements, ensuring compliance with clinical, legal, and editorial standards
 - Automated data extraction with Python-based ETL pipelines, reducing reporting time by 15%, and delivered actionable insights to leadership using SQL and Tableau
+- Integrated SEO priorities into engineering and UX workflows, tailoring recommendations to the tech stack and collaborating with developers to ensure technical feasibility

 ### Content and SEO Strategist
 Asher Agency | June 2019 – May 2021